davidfrantz/force/docs/source/setup/install.rst

 Follow these steps before step 3 in the installation instruction:

-b) Enable DEBUG in FORCE
+a) Enable DEBUG in FORCE

     .. code-block:: bash

       cd ~/src/force
       ./debug.sh enable

-c) Proceed with the installation of FORCE
+b) Proceed with the installation of FORCE